yasenstar/learn_cpp/ref/how_to_install_gcc_for_vs_code_after_firewall.md

 For Windows OS, two compilers - MSVC or MinGW - can be chosen.

-I tried MinGW, the guide is good and clear, but since my computer is behind company's firewall, when running `pacman` command below:
+I tried MinGW (https://www.msys2.org/), the guide is good and clear, but since my computer is behind company's firewall, when running `pacman` command below:

 ```
 $ pacman -S mingw-w64-ucrt-x86_64-gcc